mimon310git/mimon310git/README.md

 I am currently improving my skills in:

+- QA testing and automation practices
 - networking fundamentals in more depth
 - Linux administration
 - monitoring and observability
 - troubleshooting methodology
 - infrastructure design thinking
-- automation and validation practices

 ---

 ## Career Goal

-I am looking for an opportunity where I can grow in networking, system administration, IT support, or infrastructure, while also using automation and structured troubleshooting as added strengths.
+I am looking for an opportunity where I can continue growing in QA testing, networking, system administration, infrastructure, or IT support through practical work, troubleshooting, and continuous learning.

 ---